tcsvn/pyadlml/docs/user_guide/datasets.rst

 Datasets
 ********

+.. _activity_dataframe:

 Usually a dataset is composed of two dataframes, the logged activities and the recorded device readings.
 An entry of the activity dataframe consist of the *start_time*, the *end_time*  and the *activity* that is being performed.
-Below is an example how this could look like.

 .. csv-table:: df_activities
    :header: "start_time", "end_time", "activity"